 Why is sleep important for kids?

-There are so many reasons, but today I want to talk to you about 7 big ones!
+There are so many reasons, but in this article I will discuss 7 of the most important ones!

 We now know that it’s important for children to have healthy diets and get plenty of exercise since obesity is becoming a well known problem among children – it’s all over the media after all.